Cyberd0xed/sec-plus-notes/README.md

 # CompTIA Security+

-### These are the notes I have compiled from reading the curriculum of the CompTIA Security+ certification.
+### These are the notes and slides I have compiled from reading the curriculum of the CompTIA Security+ certification.